Venture Anatomy: A Systems Framework

-What is Venture Anatomy?
+What Is Venture Anatomy?

-Venture Anatomy is a methodology for developing organizational structure, based on an understanding of the functional moving parts — the systems — underlying all successful ventures.
+Venture Anatomy is a method for developing organizational structure, based on an understanding of the functional moving parts — the systems — underlying all successful ventures.
 When you understand this basic anatomy, you’ll be able to see which systems should be a priority at any given time and can shift your resources accordingly.

-The Venture Anatomy system is well-suited to small, independent enterprises, including creative projects, pop-ups and nonprofits.
+The Venture Anatomy method is well-suited to small, independent enterprises, including creative projects, pop-ups and nonprofits.
 It is essentially a framework for any project that aims to connect with an audience and engage in transactions of information, money, goods, or other exchanges.

 How to Use Venture Anatomy